JadedTuna/gtk-notepad/README.md

 Basic text editor for Linux written in C/GTK.

 ### Installation
-Use `make` to build it (no installation yet).
+Use `make all` to build it (no installation yet).
 You need gtk-2.0 to compile this program.

 ### Info
 This is a basic text editing program, nothing special.
-You can change font, etc. First project written using GTK
+You can change font, etc. First project written using GTK.